 Tip #3 – Optimize tags

-Placing keywords in tags is important.
-By optimizing tags, you can build solid on-page SEO for each piece of content you post.
+Placing keyword phrases in tags is important.
+By optimizing tags, you can build solid on-page search engine optimization for each piece of content you post.

 Make sure you use your target keywords in the following 3 tags:

 - Meta-description (doesn’t contribute to SEO directly, but is visible to the users and influences the CTR)

 To learn more about how content can be used when building brand awareness, read my guide on content marketing.

 UXmote states that every $1 invested in UX can have a return of up to $100 for your business.

 UX and SEO often appear to be conflicting.
 But, most of these “conflicts” are myths.
 In fact, UX and SEO work great together.